top of box

 X:1

 The above line assigns a number for that particular tune in the file.
 Even if there's only one tune, always include this line.
 The next tune in the file would typically be labeled "X:2".
-All tunes in a file need to have unique integer numbers—though not all software packages enforce the unique requirement, it's good practice to follow the rules.
+All tunes in a file need to have unique integer numbers—though not all software packages enforce the unique number requirement, it's good practice to follow the rules.

 T:Brown Haired Maiden